An introduction to semistability in geometric group theory: Abstract

 \section{Abstract}

-A finitely presented group is semistable if all proper rays in the Cayley $2$--complex are properly homotopic.
-A long standing open question asks whether all finitely presented groups are semistable.
-In this article, we prove semistability of groups that are hyperbolic relative to polycyclic subgroups.
-Key tools in the proof are a result of Mihalik--Swenson on semistability of ``atomic'' relatively hyperbolic groups, a combination theorem of Mihalik--Tschantz, and a hierarchical accessibility theorem of Louder--Touikan.
-We analyze an example that illustrates why an understanding of hierarchies is necessary for the proof of semistability in this context.
+A finitely presented group is semistable at infinity if all proper rays in the Cayley $2$--complex are properly homotopic.
+A long standing open question asks whether all finitely presented groups are semistable at infinity.
+This article provides a brief introduction to the notion of semistability at infinity in geometric group theory.
+We discuss techniques for proving semistability at infinity that involve either the topology of the boundary or the existence of certain hierarchies of splittings of the group.

+As an illustration of the second technique, we apply a combination theorem of Mihalik--Tschantz to prove semistability at infinity for groups that are hyperbolic relative to polycyclic subgroups using work of Mihalik--Swenson and Louder--Touikan.